Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 These NHIs are crucial for all sorts of automation, like in healthcare for managing patient records or in retail for keeping track of inventory.

-the number of nhi's are growing crazy fast.
+The number of NHI's are growing crazy fast.
 It's driven by things like cloud adoption, you know, everyone moving to the cloud, and the rise of microservices.
-It's estimated that NHIs outnumber humans something like 20 to 1, and some organizations can have NHIs outnumber human identities as much as 50 to one, according to csoonline. this increase the attack surface a lot.
+It's estimated that NHIs outnumber humans something like 20 to 1, and some organizations can have NHIs outnumber human identities as much as 50 to one (according to CSOOnline).
+This increases the attack surface a lot.

 NHIs are what makes modern infrastructure tick.
 For example, they're vital for continuous integration and delivery (ci/cd) pipelines, making sure software updates are smooth.
 They also manage cloud services and resources, and connect different apps and systems.

 So, with all these NHIs running around, managing them securely is super important.
-Next up, we'll talk about the specific risks these identities introduces.
+As we'll see, this landscape introduces risks like compromised credentials, lateral movement, and a general lack of visibility.

 Human vs Non-Human Identities Key Differences